 You need a high-quality WBS.
 Moreover, you need a non-nerdy way to describe the project scope.
 Therefore, you also need a Project Scope Statement.
 We’ll discuss it below.

-5. How to Validate Scope
+5. How to Validate Project Scope and Project Deliverables

 Once in a while, you need to get a formal sign-off that a deliverable meets stakeholders’ expectations.